Movement for every body

 A gift for you

-Give your health a voice.
-Spread good health and self-care this week by downloading this e-Card as our gift, and sharing it with friends on your social media channels.
-Don’t forget to use #myhealthfirst #womenshealthweek
+Share the care!
+Spread the message of good health this week by downloading this e-Card as our gift, and sharing it with friends on your social media channels.
+Don’t forget to use the hashtag #WomensHealthWeek.

 Love what you’re reading?

-Jean Hailes for Women's Health is the organisation that proudly presents Women's Health Week every year in September.
-Keep up to date year-round in the world of women's health by subscribing to Jean Hailes' email updates.
-You'll receive a monthly wrap-up of interesting articles, the latest research, recipes, videos and more.
+Jean Hailes for Women's Health is the national organisation that proudly presents Women's Health Week every year in September.
+Subscribe to our email updates and you'll receive a monthly wrap-up of women's health articles, the latest research, recipes, videos and more.